 Are Dolphins Really That Smart and Does It Make Us Like Them More When They Are?
 (2019-2020)

-This Bass Connections project will study how dolphins use energy to solve cognitive problems and how the perception of dolphin intelligence by the public shapes attitudes toward their conservation.
-This research will represent the first experimental study assessing how beliefs about animal minds shape our psychology regarding conservation.
+This project team examined how dolphins use energy to solve cognitive problems and how the perception of dolphin intelligence by the public shapes attitudes toward their conservation.

-The first study will focus on comparing the total energy expenditure of several dolphins while they participate in a series of cognitive tasks and during a control period.
-This cognitive energetics project will take advantage of Dr. Herman Pontzer’s expertise using doubly labeled water to asses total energy expenditure.
-The doubly labeled water method is a noninvasive technique that is considered to be the gold-standard method for measuring daily calorific needs.
-Since no previous research has examined dolphin total energy expenditure, this project will provide the first cognitive energetics data ever collected on dolphins.
+The first study focused on comparing the total energy expenditure of several dolphins while they participated in a series of cognitive tasks and during a control period, using doubly labeled water to assess total energy expenditure.
+Since no previous research had examined dolphin total energy expenditure, this project provided the first cognitive energetics data ever collected on dolphins.

-The second study will include an experimental survey of visitors to a research center for dolphins to evaluate whether the perception of human-like cognitive skills in dolphins influences visitor attitudes and conservation-related behaviors.
-The project team will conduct an experimental survey in which half the visitors to the center are told that our research findings suggest dolphins have human-like cognition while the other half will be told we are finding that dolphin cognition is not human-like.
-Researchers will then assess how this framing alters visitor attitudes and their tendency to donate to the center and dolphin conservation.
+The second study included an experimental survey of visitors at the Dolphin Research Center to evaluate whether the perception of human-like cognitive skills in dolphins influences visitor attitudes and conservation-related behaviors.
+The project team conducted an experimental survey in which half the visitors were shown a presentation highlighting similarities between dolphins and humans, including cognitive similarities, while the other half were shown a presentation with differences.
+Researchers then assessed how this framing alters visitor attitudes and their tendency to donate to the center and dolphin conservation.